niall-oc/pythonta/README.md

 ![This is an image](./images/BTCUSDT_1d.png)

 ## What it is not!
 This library is **NOT FINANCIAL ADVICE!** This library can detect patterns and that is all.
 Nobody in the world, not even with machine learning, can predict where a stock trend is going to move.
-Anyone who says they can is a liar.
-There is no certainty in fincial markets.
-Please do not use this tool with the false assumption that it will tell you how to trade.
-The tool will merely show you what trends have occured ( **past tense** )
+Anyone who says they can is a liar.  **There is no certainty in fiancial markets**.
+Please do not use this tool with the false assumption that you will learn how to trade.
+The tool will merely show you what trends have occured ( **past tense** ).

+For more on harmonics or trading visit [Technical Analysis with Mitch Ray](http://mitchrayta.com) and [Scott Carney's Harmonic Trader](http://www.harmonictrader.com)

 ## Installation